MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/inspect.md

 ## Inspecting non-accessible elements

-Elements that are covered by other elements or have the CSS property of `pointer-events: hidden` are not available to the **Inspect** tool.
+Elements that have the CSS property of `pointer-events: none` are not available to the **Inspect** tool.
 In the demo page, try to hover over the `Overlay Button` and you will see that the parent element - in this case `div.wrapper` is shown instead.

 :::image type="complex" source="images/inspect-tool-element-element-without-pointer-events.msft.png" alt-text="Trying to select an element with pointer `events: none` is not possible." lightbox="images/inspect-tool-element-element-without-pointer-events.msft.png":::
    Trying to select an element with `pointer events: none` is not possible.